A step‑by‑step guide to crafting the perfect custom suit in Brisbane

 Fabrics and Climate: Selecting the Right Cloth for Brisbane

 Choosing the right fabric is fundamental to comfort and longevity.
-Brisbane's subtropical climate means you need breathable, lightweight fabrics that maintain shape without trapping heat.
-Here are the most popular choices:
+In Brisbane’s warmer climate, lighter and more breathable fabrics tend to work best, helping you stay comfortable without losing structure or shape.
+Here are some of the most popular options:

-• Wool–linen blends: Linen is prized for its breathability and relaxed texture; when blended with wool, it becomes less prone to creasing while retaining its airy qualities.
-This blend suits summer weddings and outdoor events.
+- Wool–linen blends: Linen is known for its breathability and relaxed texture.
+When blended with wool, it holds its shape better and creases less easily, while still keeping that airy, effortless look.
+It’s a great option for summer weddings and outdoor events.

-For more detail on fabric selection refer to our handbook to suit fabrics
+For more details on fabric selection, refer to our handbook to suit fabrics

 The Patrick Mackenzie Made‑to‑Measure Process